AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Page Builder is a Magento extension for creating content-rich pages by dragging-and-dropping pre-built controls to define custom layouts.
+Page Builder is a Commerce extension for creating content-rich pages by dragging and dropping pre-built controls to define custom layouts.
-We call these controls "content types".
+These controls are also known as "content types".
 Merchants can design layouts and pages without coding experience.
 Extension support is provided for developers to extend Page Builder.